rlewien3/GazeHelp/README.md

 # GazeHelp
-An Adobe PhotoShop CEP plugin controlled by eye tracking, implementing three gaze-assisting features:
+An Adobe Photoshop CEP plugin controlled by eye tracking, implementing three gaze-assisting features:

 1. QuickTool, a gaze-triggered popup that allows the user to select their next tool with gaze